vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Express checkout payments

-Express checkout is an solution for automaticly providing shipping alternatives.
-To perform an express checkout, the merchant needs to send `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the `shippingDetails` and `consent` endpoints.
+Express checkout is an solution for letting the user automatically share their vipps profile address information with merchant and choose a shipping option.

+To perform an express checkout, the merchant needs to send `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the
+`shippingDetails` and `consent` endpoints.

 These are payments related to Vipps Hurtigkasse, where Vipps reduces the typical purchase process for the customer to